aus36/did-root-wallet/README.md

-# ⚠️ This application is deprecated.
-SURI wallet is now a mobile application and is located at the new repo [here](https://github.com/aus36/suri-wallet).

 # SURI Wallet
 This application is a progressive web application that is used to generate a decentralized profile for a sigchain-based contacts application.